ONLINE, August 3-7, 2020

-The Renaissance, often characterized as a humanistic revival of classical influences, was also an expression of the growing connectedness of Europe with the world in its time.
+The Renaissance is often characterized as a humanistic revival of classical influences and an awakening of scientific endeavor and the arts.
+At the same time, the Renaissance expressed the growing connectedness of Europe with the globe.
 Stimuli from outside opened new worlds of ideas, arts, and material culture.
-People—Africans, Asians, Americans, and Europeans—moved over land and sea, introducing new foods, objects, the clothing, and changed the way they viewed themselves and the scope of the earth itself.
-Inspired by Sanjay Subrahmanyam’s concept of connected histories, STI 2020 will explore topics that illustrate the cultural impact of this movement of people, animals, and objects on a new global scale.
+People—Africans, Asians, Americans, and Europeans—moved over land and sea, introducing new foods, objects, clothing, and technologies and changing the way they viewed themselves and the scope of the earth itself.
+Inspired by Sanjay Subrahmanyam’s concept of connected histories, STI 2020 will explore topics that illustrate the impact of this movement of people, animals, and objects on a new global scale.

 This program is made possible by a Title VI grant from the United States Department of Education, which is funding a National Resource Center on the Middle East and North Africa at Georgetown University, and by support from the Center for Contemporary Arab Studies at Georgetown.